kroketio/flask-yoloapi/README.md

 ## Datetime format

-To output datetime objects in `ISO 8601` format, which are trivial to parse in Javascript via `Date.parse()`), use a custom JSON encoder.
+To output datetime objects in `ISO 8601` format (which are trivial to parse in Javascript via `Date.parse()`), use a custom JSON encoder.

 ```python
 from datetime import date